oat-sa/taohub-articles/forge/event-based-scoring/event-based-scoring-architecture.md

 4. Variable Generator
 ---------------------

-The Variable Generator intercepts the variables’ values and creates a specific list of variables<br/>
+The Variable Generator intercepts the variables’ values and creates a specific list of variables\
 that can be used in two manners:

 -   As output of the scoring engine;
 -   As input for the Variable Persistence Component in order to set the variables’ values in the Result Ontology